-An easy way to bolster insulation is with a material like TekFoil Reflective Foil, which works to reduce radiant heat transfer across open spaces, a primary contributor to winter heat loss.
+Another easy way to bolster insulation is with a material like TekFoil Reflective Foil, which works to reduce radiant heat transfer across open spaces, a primary contributor to winter heat loss.
 This helps growers ensure heat isn’t leaking from their winter greenhouse, without costing a fortune.

 Finding the right set up in a winter greenhouse can be time consuming, but proper preparation is necessary to thrive through the cold season.
 With the help of a GrowSpan Greenhouse Specialist, growers can make the right choices for their operation, sizing out their greenhouse heater system and choosing a cladding that will help them stay competitive year-round.

 To effectively grow winter vegetables and other plants, while also reducing energy costs, call or REQUEST A QUOTE today.

 This post was originally published in January, 2022 and has been updated for freshness, accuracy and comprehensiveness.